What is Deburring

 image of welding before deburring

-Yes, welding often leaves behind slag, spatter, and rough weld edges that need removal.
+Yes, welding often leaves behind slag, spatter, and rough weld edges that need to be removed.

 • Chipping off slag with a hammer

-This is especially important if the part will be painted, coated, or fitted with other components.
+This is especially important if the part will be painted, coated, or needs to fit together with other components.

-Deburring after welding ensures safety, improves appearance, and helps parts assemble correctly.
+Deburring after welding improves safety, makes the part look better, and helps everything assemble correctly.

-It’s also standard practice in many industries where appearance and precision are critical.
+It is standard practice in many industries where appearance and precision are important.

 A weld without burrs is cleaner, safer, and more reliable.